 For appropriate patients, inserting ear tubes provides several benefits.
 The middle ear lining can function more normally with a decrease in severity and frequency of infections.
 Additionally, these same infections can be treated with topical ear drops instead of antibiotics by mouth, which decreases exposure to medicines and their side effects.
 Some patients notice improved balance and hearing with a decrease in speech and sleep problems.

 Contact Us About Ear Tubes

 If you or someone in your family suffers from chronic ear infections, ear tubes may be the best treatment option.
-Contact McKinney ENT Clinic online or call us at (214) 785-6811 or (972) 954-2030 to learn more or schedule an appointment.
+Call our Plano or Frisco clinic at (214) 383-5955 for an appointment.